cmorten/opine/.github/API/application.md

 });
 ```

-#### app.listen(addr)
+#### app.listen(addr, [callback])

 Binds and listens for connections on the specified address.
 This method is nearly identical to Deno's [http.listenAndServe()](https://doc.deno.land/https/deno.land/std/http/server.ts#listenAndServe).
+An optional callback can be provided which will be executed after the server starts listening for requests - this is provided for legacy reasons to aid in transitions from Express on Node.

 ```ts
 import opine from "https://deno.land/x/opine@master/mod.ts";